 Nature of the Trademark License

-The scope and exclusivity of a trademark license in Tanzania are determined by the terms of the agreement:
+The exclusivity of a trademark license depends on the terms of the agreement.

 Territorial and Temporal Scope